hartegg/myhelper4/content/en/linux/one-of-my-favourite-conky-theme.md

 ---
-title: "One of My Favourite Conky Theme"
+title: One of My Favourite Conky Theme
 summary: Conky is a highly customizable system monitoring tool for Linux that displays real-time information about your system's performance on your desktop.
 date: 2023-08-31T22:23:10+02:00
 draft: false